-All of the Parties agree that the allocation for the services to be provided is contingent on funding availability and both parties are aware allocations may change at any time.
+All of the Parties agree that the allocation for the services to be provided in this MOU is contingent on funding availability and both parties are aware allocations may change at any time.

 II.
 General Financial Information

 Arapahoe/Douglas Works!
 Cost Methodology: